Private Walter Allan (Wattie) Pelvin died on February 28 1943, three days after being injured during a riot at the Featherston POW Camp.

 The guards were forced to open fire and tragically 48 prisoners were killed and 63 wounded.
 Two officers and five of the guard were injured, one guard having since died.

-That Guard Private Pelvin, passed away at Greytown three days after being inured by the ricocheting gunfire.
+That Guard Private Pelvin, passed away at Greytown three days after being injured by the ricocheting gunfire.
 The story is not well known.

 Four compounds housed the 800 or so Japanese POWs.
 500 in Number 1 compound were non-fighting labourers, resigned to sitting out the war in the camp.
 Numbers 3 and 4 compounds held small groups of officers or prisoners.